reduxjs/redux-templates/README.md

 The official Redux+TS template for [Create React App](https://github.com/facebook/create-react-app).

-To use this template, add `--template redux-typescript` when creating a new app.
+To use this template within your project, add `--template redux-typescript` when creating a new app.

 For example: